Rental Bonds Policy

 The following tenants will be required to pay a bond:

-a) Current FACS tenants on fixed term or continuous leases at any time after a tenancy agreement has commenced
+a) Current DCJ tenants on fixed term or continuous leases at any time after a tenancy agreement has commenced

 Tenant damage is intentional damage or neglect, or failure to keep the premises in a reasonably clean condition, after allowing for fair wear and tear.

-A rental bond will be required where the costs to repair the tenant damage are assessed at $500 or more in a single instance, where:
+A rental bond will be required where the costs to repair the tenant damage are assessed at $500 or more in a single instance, where the:

-- The tenant accepts responsibility for the cost of damage, in writing, or
+- tenant accepts responsibility for the cost of damage, in writing, or

 - NCAT has ruled that the tenant has caused damage of $500 or more in a single instance.